MISP/misp-book/README.md

 ## Contributing

 We welcome contributions to the MISP book.
-If you want to contribute, fork the [misp-book](https://github.com/MISP/misp-book) repository and pull a request with your changes.
-You can also [open issues](https://github.com/MISP/misp-book/issues) if you find any errors or propose changes.
+If you want to contribute, see our [contributing guide](/CONTRIBUTING.md)

 <div class="pagebreak"></div>